Overview #

 For a step-by-step guide see our SMS Compliance Checklist and What is 10DLC?.
 You can also test a message in seconds.

-- Obtain explicit campaign-specific opt-in and keep a record of when where and how consent was captured.
+- Obtain explicit, program-specific opt-in and keep a record of when, where, and how consent was captured.

 Example CTA: “Text JOIN to 12345 to get weekly tips from BrandName.
 Msg&data rates may apply.
 Up to 4 msgs/mo.
 Reply STOP to opt out.”